synedra/katacoda-scenarios/tiktok/step3.md

 2. `reportWebVitals();`

+# 3. Start up the server

 Start up the application:
 `yarn start`{{execute}}

 Visit it <a href="https://[[HOST_SUBDOMAIN]]-3000-[[KATACODA_HOST]].environments.katacoda.com/">here</a>

 Now, the display you see there is the default react App component, but we want to make our own.
-Let's go ahead and slim it down to the basics:
+Let's go ahead and slim it down to the basics.

+# 3. Remove App Component Contents

 <pre class="file" data-filename="root/astra-tik-tok/src/App.js" data-target="replace">
 import './App.css'